2. User interfaces

 workspaces

-This configuration file can be copied into any other directory and re-imported into SPPAS.
+This configuration file can be copied into any other place, and re-imported into SPPAS.

 A workspace is managing a set of files.
-Each time a file is added
+Every time a file is added into

 are extracted and stored into a tree-like architecture.